M. M. Hassan

 Mr. Hassan is currently serving as the UDF Convenor.
-He was elected to the Kerala Legislative Assembly 5 times, twice from the Kazhakootam constituency (1980-1982 and 1982–1987) and twice from Trivandrum West (1987-1991 and 1991–1996).
-In 2001, he also represented the Kayamkulam constituency in the Kerala Legislative Assembly.
+He was elected to the Kerala Legislative Assembly 5 times, twice from the Kazhakootam constituency (1980–82 and 1982–87) and twice from Trivandrum West (1987–91 and 1991–96).
+In 2001-06, he also represented the Kayamkulam constituency in the Kerala Legislative Assembly.
 He served as the Minister for Information and Parliamentary Affairs in the Ministry headed by A.K.
 Antony from 2001 to 2004.

 Mr. Hassan is notable for his initiatives such as the NORKA Roots started in 2002 and the Janasree Sustainable Development Mission started in 2009.
-On 25 March 2017 he was elected as the president of the Kerala Pradesh Congress Committee, and served until 18 September 2018.
+On 25 March 2017 he was elected as the president of the KPCC, and served until 18 September 2018.

 Mr. Hassan is also the Founding Director of Jai Hind TV Channel which played a key role in INC Communication Strategy.

 Biography

 Hassan was born on 14 May 1947 in Thiruvananthapuram.
 He was introduced to active politics through the Kerala Students Union (KSU) and became its state president.
 He was then elected as the senate member and Chairman of the Kerala University Union.

 He was elected from the Kazhakootam constituency to the Kerala Legislative Assembly in the 1980 and 1982 elections, and re-elected from Trivandrum West in the 1987 and 1991 general elections.
 In 2001, he represented the Kayamkulam constituency in the Kerala Legislative Assembly and served as the Minister for Information and Parliamentary Affairs in the Ministry headed by A. K. Antony from 2001 to 2004.
 He also held the portfolio of Minister for Non-Resident Keralites' Affairs in the Kerala Legislative Assembly.

 On 25 March 2017 he became president of the Kerala Pradesh Congress Committee, and served until 18 September 2018.

 He is an LLB degree holder.